green-ear-rabbit/Wanqi-s-CV/README.md

 # ADDITIONAL INFORMATION

--Functional native level of English
+Functional native level of English

--An advanced level of R, SAS, and Stata
+An advanced level of R, SAS, and Stata

--An advanced level of data analysis with high performance computing
+An advanced level of data analysis with high performance computing